 Joint Powers Authority: The District is a member agency of the El Dorado County Emergency Services Authority, a Joint Powers Authority (JPA), which provides ambulance and other pre-hospital emergency transport services on the west slope of El Dorado County.
 There are ten member agencies in total.
 The governing Board of Directors controls the operations of the JPA.
 The JPA Board is made up of a Fire Chief or authorized alternate from each member agency.
 The JPA is independently accountable for its fiscal matters and maintains its own accounting records under the oversight of the El Dorado County board of Supervisors.
-Each of the ten member Fire Districts approves the JPA budget and their vote is carried by their Fire Chief to the Board.
+Each of the ten-member Fire Districts approves the JPA budget and their vote is carried by their Fire Chief to the Board.
 The JPA contracts with the District for one medic unit and six employees working shift work.
-The District is fully reimbursed for all authorized costs incurred in the execution of the contract.
+The District is provided a flat fee that is designed to reimburse all costs incurred in the execution of the contract.
 The District is not responsible for the liabilities of the JPA upon dissolution.
 Separate financial statements for the JPA are available by contacting the JPA staff through the link at edcjpa.org.